Atul1409/Atul1409/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on REACT JS
+- 🔭 I’m currently working on my Discord Bot
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning  Typescript

     MY PORTFOLIO
 -https://atul-personal-portfolio.netlify.app/